Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Conclusion

-\paragraph*{Ranking output potential} We conclude this paper with an outline of future directions and a discussion of the advantages of leveraging the neighborhood of a network flow---the closest and most similar samples observed in the past.
-Ranking output in the form of the N closest samples is flexible and allows various approaches for processing into final predictions.
-In addition to the straightforward methods demonstrated in this work, the top-1 and maj-5 voting schemes, we can also utilize server IP addresses or AS numbers for additional post-filtering of the neighborhood.
-We see this as a reasonable direction for integrating IP-related information with traffic shape characteristics, and we plan to explore it in future works.
-The ranking output also includes distances that can be leveraged for out-of-distribution detection.
-When all closest samples exceed a certain distance threshold, the prediction can be rejected or adjusted---for example, by using the most common second-level domain in the neighborhood instead of the full domain prediction.
-Furthermore, predictions based on the most similar samples are more interpretable thanks to the provided examples, even though the embeddings used for computing similarities are still produced with a black-box neural network.
+We conclude this paper by outlining future directions and discussing the advantages of leveraging a network flow’s neighborhood in the embedding space.
+Producing a ranked list of the N closest samples---i.e., the most similar flows previously observed---offers flexibility in how the results are processed into final predictions.
+For example, server IP addresses or AS numbers could be used for additional post-filtering of the neighborhood.
+We see this as a reasonable direction for combining IP-related information with traffic shape characteristics.
+The ranking output also includes distance values that can support out-of-distribution detection: if all nearest samples exceed a predefined threshold, the prediction could be rejected or adjusted, for example by selecting the most common second-level domain in the neighborhood instead of the full domain prediction.
+Moreover, predictions based on the most similar samples are inherently more interpretable, as they are accompanied by concrete examples, even though the embeddings themselves are produced by a black-box neural network.
+Finally, we believe that flow embeddings hold promise for other network monitoring tasks such as device profiling and identification.